Fwayo Tembo

-Fwayo Tembo (born 2 May 1989) is a Zambian professional footballer who plays as a right winger or right midfielder for Lusaka-Dynamos.
+Fwayo Tembo (born 2 May 1989) is a Zambian professional footballer who plays as a right winger or right midfielder.

 Football career

 Early football

 Tembo was born in Lusaka, Zambia.
 In 2008, at the age of 18, Tembo moved from Zambia to Sousse in Tunisia and signed with the traditional club Étoile Sportive du Sahel, who played in the Tunisian Ligue Professionnelle 1.
 He played his professional debut in April 2008 and during the 2008–09 Ligue 1 season he made eight appearances scoring two goals.
 Tembo won the Tunisian championship with his team.
 In the 2009–10 Ligue 1 season, Tembo made 11 appearances and scored six goals.
 The team ended the championship in third position.

 Basel

 On 29 May 2010, The Newspaper Post (Zambia) announced online that Tembo had joined FC Basel from Étoile Sportive du Sahel on a three-year deal, for a reported fee of €1.2 million.
 On the next day FC Basel confirmed the transfer, stating it was a four-year contract.
 He joined Basel's first team during their 2010–11 season under head coach Thorsten Fink.

 After playing in eight test games, in which he netted four times, Tembo played his domestic league debut for the club in the home game in the St. Jakob-Park on 20 September as Basel won 3–2 against FC Zürich.
 He scored his first league goal for his new club on 14 August in the home game in the St. Jakob-Park as Basel were defeated 1–4 by FC Luzern.
 He scored his first goal in the Swiss Cup on 19 September in the away game as Basel won 5–0 against FC Mendrisio-Stabio.
 He scored another goal from the penalty spot on 10 April 2011 in the away 3–3 draw against BSC Young Boys in the Stade de Suisse.

 Basel started in the 2010–11 UEFA Champions League third qualifying round and advanced to the group stage, but ended the group in third position.
 Therefore, they dropped to the 2010–11 Europa League knockout phase, but here they were eliminated by Spartak Moscow due to a last minute goal against them.
 Tembo played in eight of the 12 matches.
 Although mainly used as joker, Tembo won the Swiss Championship with Basel at the end of the 2010–11 season, topping the table just one point clear of rivals Zürich.